SyedaLubnaButool/Sorting-files/README.md

-sort.cpp has code for bubble sort, selection sort generic_sorts.cpp has code for insertion sort and merge sort custom merge sort is merge sort customised to split into k rather than 2(left and right)
+sort.cpp has code for bubble sort, selection sort. generic_sorts.cpp has code for insertion sort and merge sort. custom merge sort is merge sort customised to split into k rather than 2(left and right).

 U can watch sorting visualised here using these links: -